saumya/charaka_patient/README.md

 A companion project for [Scheduler API][1].

 Patient UI for managing personal Prescriptions and Schedules.
+Mobile first web UI but best usage is on bigger screens.

  - [x] Login
  - [x] Update Profile